felixchenfy/Monocular-Visual-Odometry/README.md

 ## 1.1.
 Initialization

 **Estimate relative camera pose**:
 Given a video, set the 1st frame(image) as reference, and do feature matching with the 2nd frame.
 Compute the **Essential Matrix** (E) and **Homography Matrix** (H) between the two frames.
-Compute their **Symmetric Transfer Error** by method in [ORB-SLAM paper](https://arxiv.org/abs/1502.00956) and choose the better one (i.e., choose H if H/(E+H)>0.45). **Decompose E or H** into the relative pose of rotation (R) and translation (t).
+Compute their **Symmetric Transfer Error** by method in [ORB-SLAM paper](https://arxiv.org/abs/1502.00956) and choose the better one (i.e., choose H if H/(E+H)>0.45). **Decompose E or H** into the relative pose between two frames, which is the rotation (R) and translation (t).
 By using OpenCV, E gives 1 result, and H gives 2 results, satisfying the criteria that points are in front of camera.
 For E, only single result to choose; For H, choose the one that makes the image plane and world-points plane more parallel.

-**Recover scale**:
-Scale the translation t to be either: (1) Features points have average depth of 1m.
-Or (2) make it same scale as the corresponding groundth data so that I can draw and compare.

 **Keyframe and local map**:
 Insert both 1st and K_th frame as **keyframe**. **Triangulate** their inlier matched keypoints to obtain the points' world positions.
 These points are called **map points** and are pushed to **local map**.

 **Check Triangulation Result**
 If the median triangulation angle is smaller than threshold, I will abandon this 2nd frame, and repeat the above process on frame 3, 4, etc. If at frame K, the triangulation angle is large than threshold, the initialization is completed.

+**Change scale**:
+Scale the translation t to be the same length as the ground truth, so that I can make comparison with ground truth.
+Then, scale the map points correspondingly.

 ## 1.2.
 Tracking

 Keep on estimating the next camera pose.
 First, find map points that are in the camera view.
 Do feature matching to find 2d-3d correspondance between 3d map points and 2d image keypoints.
 Estimate camera pose by RANSAC and PnP.

-## 1.4.
+## 1.3.
 Local Map

 **Insert keyframe:** If the relative pose between current frame and previous keyframe is large enough with a translation or rotation larger than the threshold, insert current frame as a keyframe.
 Do feature matching between current and previous keyframe.
 Get inliers by epipoloar constraint.
 If a inlier keypoint hasn't been triangulated before, then triangulate it and push it to local map.
-All map points have a unique ID.

 **Clean up local map:** Remove map points that are: (1) not in current view, (2) whose view_angle is larger than threshold, (3) rarely be matched as inlier point.
 (See Slambook Chapter 9.4.)